 Pants size 2T on an 11 month old baby.
 See the Kusikuy alpaca sweater.

 The fun of color without any dyes at all.
-This is light brown.
+This is Light Brown (Light Brown no longer in stock-our current Brown is darker and thicker).

 Why Alpaca?
 Alpaca is soft and more durable, easier to care for than sheep's wool.
 It does not need to be lanolized.
 It's a wonderful fiber for diaper pants.
 It's warmer than sheep's wool so it's perfect for winter.
 It's not widely available like sheep's wool, so it's pricey, but it's nice.
 Great at night but not just for night.
 They are wonderful daytime pants too.
 Be warned - you won't want to use regular pants if you have these!
 Baby will live in these day after day.
 They are so comfy for baby and for you holding baby.
 Yes, they are really that amazing and it really is more durable than sheep's wool yet so, so soft.
 You've got to feel this to understand it.
 Not to mention that it works as the diaper cover.
 It's really a wow.